But February made me shiver

 Nashville scout Eddie Crandall was there and was impressed by what he saw.
 He encouraged Grand Ole Opry manager Jim Denny to obtain a recording contract for Buddy.
 Denny forwarded a demo tape to Paul Cohen, who would sign Buddy to Decca Records in February 1956.
-In that contract, Denny misspelled Buddy's surname; instead of "Holley," he wrote "Holly," something that would stick.
+In that contract, Denny misspelled Buddy's surname; instead of "Holley," he wrote "Holly," an error that would stick.

 Buddy's first formal recording session was on January 26, 1956, with two more following, but he found it frustrating.
 The producer would select the session musician and arrangements and Buddy wanted more creative control.

 Better things were ahead for Holly.
-He went to producer Norman Petty in Clovis, New Mexico and along with Jerry Allison, Niki Sullivan and Joe B. Mauldin recorded a demo of "That'll Be The Day," among other songs.
+He went to producer Norman Petty in Clovis, New Mexico and, along with Jerry Allison, Niki Sullivan and Joe B. Mauldin, recorded a demo of "That'll Be The Day," among other songs.
 Petty, acting as the group's manager, sent the demo to Brunswick Records.
 Brunswick released "That'll Be The Day" as a single and the quartet was dubbed The Crickets.

 In September 1957, as the band was touring, "That'll Be The Day" became a #1 single.
 It was followed up quickly in October by the smash "Peggy Sue."
 "Peggy Sue" would simultaneously reach #3 on the pop chart and #2 on the R&B chart.
 In November, the band's first album, titled "Chirping Crickets" dropped, reaching #5.
 On December 1, 1957. the group performed "That'll Be The Day" and "Peggy Sue" on The Ed Sullivan Show.
 Following that appearance, and with the increasing stress of touring, Niki Sullivan left the group and resumed his education.